Sayuri Ushio: Early life and education

 She grew up in a home in which parents work, spent a girlhood like to love solitude and draw comics and imagine.
 She has few friends at school, and belonged to manga research group.
 She was immersed in the world of imagination and felt no loneliness at all.
 In junior high school days, she devoted herself to comics so that she posted as many as 16 pages of short story cartoons to publishers.
 In high school she joined the art department and because she was able to make many individual friends, she was far from comics and did not study very much too.
 She hoped to go to an art college or a design related school, but she entered a beauty school in a word of the teacher's "freelancer was hard.

 First jobs

-She got a job at a neighborhood beauty salon without a particularly strong purpose, the working hours were long, and the living was a shared room of 4 people.
-The first shop was a tough store for cleaning, but thanks to the custom of cleaning, she naturally became a leader by taking the initiative in cleaning in the workplace where she changed jobs after 5 years.
-Owing to her experience of handling eight cutting tables alone at that store, she became to think about efficiency always.
+She got a job at a neighborhood beauty salon, cutting hair and cleaning, working long hours while living in a shared room with 4 people.
+She left after 5 years.